Talisman (board game)

 Talisman: The Magical Quest Game is a fantasy-themed adventure board game for two to six players, originally designed and produced by Games Workshop.
 The game was first released in 1983 and has gone through three revisions.
-As of 2021, the fourth edition (2008) is the latest version.
+As of 2024, the fifth edition (2024) is the latest version.
 The board game sold over 800,000 units by 2000.

 From 2008 to 2017 Fantasy Flight Games produced Talisman under license from Games Workshop.
 Beginning in 2019 Pegasus Spiele took over production of Talisman and all of the game expansions.

+As of 2025 a 5th edition of the game is being sold under license from Games Workshop by Avalon Hill.

 History

 The game was created by Robert Harris for the amusement of himself and his friends.
 The game's original objective was to become prefect of a boys' school.
 Changing the theme to fantasy, and naming the game "Talisman", Harris signed a royalty publishing contract with Games Workshop, and the game was shown at Games Day 1983.
 After releasing the third edition, Games Workshop bought out his remaining interest.

 The primary object of the game is to reach the Crown of Command at the centre of the board.
 The game contains three regions: Outer, Middle, and Inner.
 Players start in the Outer Region and try to progress to the Inner Region, through the Valley of Fire, and claim the Crown of Command.
 The game's name, "Talisman", refers to the rule that only characters possessing a Talisman card may enter the Valley of Fire.